ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 Valid file share names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 File share names must begin with a lowercase letter.

-### Rename a mount target of a file share in the CLI
+### Rename a mount target of a file share from the CLI
 {: #rename-mount-target-cli}

 Run the `share-target-update` command with the file share name and target name and specify a new mount target name.